akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Muted murmurs arose among the knights, barons and especially the churchmen.
 Roger ploughed on, regardless.

-”Thus, I return to the matter of young Godfrey.
+“Thus, I return to the matter of young Godfrey.
 Is not your son a coin left on the table?”

 Henry turned.
 His eyes were dangerous.